Lessons Learned from Modern Motor Testing

 This corn wet milling facility, which processes about 14,000 bushels of corn each day, pulled this 10HP motor from one of their conveyor belts.
 The motor had exhibited a “phase fault” on the variable frequency drive (VFD) that controlled it.
 The maintenance staff at the corn wet milling facility had determined the motor was “bad” through a process of elimination that involved a series of part replacements that were unsuccessful in restarting the motor.
 The motor was then sent to the motor distributor’s repair facility where it was tested using two ‘traditional’ motor testing technologies – a surge test and an inductance-based test – both of which provided no definitive results.

 Condition of Motor Revealed by AT5™ De-energized Testing Instrument

-Unlike the unsuccessful surge test (which applies high voltage to the motor coils) and the inconclusive inductance-based test, the AT5™ immediately detected a stator winding fault (see below).
+Unlike the unsuccessful surge test (which applies high voltage to the motor coils) and the inconclusive inductance-based test, the AT5™ immediately detected a stator winding fault (see Figure 1).

-While the IND test using the DYNamic option indicated there was a fault in the stator winding, it's important to point out that often impossible or impractical to perform a "Dynamic" test (which requires the slow and smooth rotation of the motor shaft) in the field due to motors being physically coupled to the process or being located in an inaccessible spot.
-Id its not possible to perform a Dynamic test, it is still possible to use the AT5™ de-energized motor testing instrument for comparative analysis.
+While the IND test using the DYNamic option indicated there was a fault in the stator winding, it’s important to point out that it is often impossible or impractical to perform a “Dynamic” test (which requires the slow and smooth rotation of the motor shaft) in the field due to motors being physically coupled to the process or being located in an inaccessible spot.
+If it is not possible to perform a Dynamic test, it is still possible to use the AT5™ de-energized motor testing instrument for comparative analysis.

 Performing Comparative Analysis using a Reference Test Value Static (TVSTM)